EntrustCorporation/draft-ounsworth-composite-sigs/draft-ounsworth-pq-composite-sigs.md

 # Algorithm Identifiers {#sec-alg-ids}

 This section defines the algorithm identifiers for explicit combinations.
-For simplicity and prototyping purposes, the signature algorithm object identifiers specified in this document are the same as the composite key object Identifiers specified in {draft-ounsworth-pq-composite-keys}.
+For simplicity and prototyping purposes, the signature algorithm object identifiers specified in this document are the same as the composite key object Identifiers.
 A proper implementation should not presume that the object ID of a composite key will be the same as its composite signature algorithm.

 This section is not intended to be exhaustive and other authors may define others composite signature algorithms so long as they are compatible with the structures and processes defined in this and companion public and private key documents.